RackHD/docs/docs/packaging_and_deployment.rst

     when running the default RackHD discovery through the microkernel.

-Hardware that RackHD is managing is done through some network interface.
+RackHD manages hardware generally using at least one network interface.
 Network switches typically have an administrator network interface, and Smart PDUs that can be managed by RackHD have a administrative gateway.